-The USB Host Port controller is fully compliant with the Open HCI specification.
+The USB Host Port controller is fully compliant with the OpenHCI specification.
+The USB Host Port User Interface (registers description) can be found in the Open HCI Rev 1.0 Specification available on http://h18000.www1.hp.com/productinfo/development/openhci.html.
 The standard OHCI USB stack driver can be easily ported to ATMEL's architecture in the same way all existing class drivers run without hardware specialization.